[26th March 2021] Inflation

 When people talk inflation it is usually this 1970s version that allows men and women of a certain age to look into the middle distance in terror.
 Hard to believe therefore that most of a younger generation have never lived through a period of significant rising inflation as since the early 1990s CPI has been kept largely at around 2%.

-expectations.
+So why the sudden refocus upon inflation over recent weeks?
+Well the US 10 year treasury yield has been pushing up towards 1.6% [from around 80bps at the end of 2020] and that is seen as a canary in the mine for inflation expectations.
 Bond investors fear the US central bank will let inflation increase more than normal, eroding the value in bonds.[remember bond price down, yield up].
 Market speculation that the U.S. Federal Reserve will allow consumer prices to overshoot have pushed 10-year inflation expectations to their highest since 2014, with the Treasury Inflation-Protected Securities breakeven inflation rate trading higher.